PAUL34913/msp1-cv/README.md

 -   CSS validated with no errors https://jigsaw.w3.org/css-validator/
 -   Accessibility validated with no errors https://www.experte.com/accessibility
 -   Added rel="noopener" to all external links
+-   Removed back to top link from form and form-success page

 ## Known Bugs